-The highway is the most common way to reach our Neah Bay location on the western tip of the north coast of Washington.
-The closest local airport is located in Port Angeles, serviced by Kenmore Air and the closest international airport is SeaTac in Seattle.
+The highway is the most common way to reach Neah Bay, on the western tip of the north coast of Washington.
+The closest international airport is SeaTac in Seattle.
 Rail travel was popular between Port Angeles and Port Townsend in the 1920’s though Neah Bay was never serviced by rail and there are no longer any trains operating on the Olympic Peninsula.

 To reach us by car there are several options: